Degree Offered

 - Social Science (6 hours) Outcome: Courses will demonstrate understanding of the development, diversity, and complexity of human behavior and institutions.

-- Mathematics, Statistics, or Computer Science (3 hours)
+- Mathematics, Statistics, or Computer Applications (3 hours)

-- Residency: Students must complete a residency requirement of 24 hours of coursework taken at one or more institutions within West Virginia’s public higher education system.
-Six of the 24 hours must be taken as upper-division courses at WVU.
-(This is not the same as in-state and out-of-state residency and does not help a student obtain in-state residency.)
+- Residency: Students must complete a residency of 24 hours of coursework taken at one or more institutions within West Virginia's public higher education system.
+Six of the 24 hours must be taken at WVU PSC.

-- Grade Point Average: Students must have a minimum GPA of 2.00 (on a 4-point scale) to be eligible for graduation.
+- Grade Point Average: Students must have a minimum GPA of 2.0 to be eligible for graduation.

 Curriculum Requirements